Mobility transition: Mobility transition

 Various measures have been proposed to achieve the mobility transition – in particular a significant reduction in energy requirements and a change in traffic behaviour:

 Major changes can succeed with the help of traffic avoidance, and a shift towards sustainable transport in the form of pedestrian traffic, cycling, rail transport and local public transport.
 According to a 2010 report, each person in Germany in 2008 conducted an average of 3.4 trips a day, with an average length of 11.5 kilometres.
 On average, private cars were parked for around 22,5 hours a day, because they were used for only 1 hour and 19 to 28 minutes a day.
 Electric cars with a short range, bicycles, electric bicycles (e-bikes), pedelecs, cargo bikes, but also recently e-scooters, are usually well suited for a majority of these routes.
 The joint use of automobiles in carsharing could increase the utilisation of the vehicles and lead to fewer cars being needed overall.
 This could also reduce the land consumption of parking spaces and free up space for other uses.
 In 2002 and 2008, vehicles in Germany were occupied by an average of 1.5 people.
 One method of efficient use of passenger cars is the formation of carpools and the operation of ridesharing companies.
 Needs-based use of various sorts of low emission vehicles can also serve to reduce fuel consumption.
 The latter measures would lead to an increase in energy and vehicle efficiency.
 Another component in the future mobility mix could be Neighborhood Electric Vehicles.

-Numerous regulatory control measures are possible, for example congestion charges, aviation taxation and subsidies (such as a kerosene tax and a departure tax), a reform of company car taxation, parking space management (for example through pay and display), or an extension of emissions trading to road traffic.
+Numerous regulatory control measures are possible, for example congestion charges, aviation taxation and subsidies (such as a jet fuel tax and a departure tax), a reform of company car taxation, parking space management (for example through pay and display), or an extension of emissions trading to road traffic.
 The introduction of speed limits, or lowering existing speed limits, would also have an impact on greenhouse gas emissions such as CO2 (carbon dioxide) and NOx (nitric oxide and nitrogen dioxide).
 Passenger cars consume a disproportionately large amount of fuel at high speeds.
 A speed limit can also have secondary emissions-reducing effects, about which there is still considerable uncertainty: lower maximum speeds and longer travel times can contribute to a shift in traffic to rail and to the promotion of vehicles with lower engine power.